mysensors/NodeManager/README.md

 	// set sensor description
 	void setDescription(const char* value);
 	const char* getDescription();
+	// send the current value to the gateway virtual void sendValue(bool force);
+	// print the current value on a LCD display virtual void print(Print& device);
+	// reset all the counters
+	virtual void reset();
 #if NODEMANAGER_CONDITIONAL_REPORT == ON
 	// force to send an update after the configured number of minutes void setForceUpdateTimerValue(int value);